luisbazo/helm-charts/README.md

 Requirements:

--Openshift Container Platform
+Openshift Container Platform
--GITOPS Operator installed in the cluster
+GITOPS Operator installed in the cluster

 Inspiration and charts examples I have forked and customized